rv3r/Scarpet-scripts/README.md

 Right click a bee nest or beehive with an empty mainhand to learn how many bees are in the block.

 # Block Position Library
-### Has not been tested yet in another script but does work on its own
 Library to allow your scripts to save block positions along with associated data.
 Saved blocks can be searched for certain positions or data.
 You can save almost any data alongside the block, allowing for very flexible scripts.

 Blocks are stored in <script_name>\_blocks.data with the following format: